pjanec/DdsPerfTest/Readme.md

  * Each publisher/subscriper in the app gets its unique integer id (0..max-1)
  * Lost message detection based on simple msg sequence number (per publisher)
  * App ticks at 60Hz by default (can be increased to 10kHz for ultra high prec timing - using spinwait)
+ * **Partition isolation is enforced at the DDS level** - publishers and subscribers in different partitions cannot communicate

 How to use
 -----------
  1. Run on multiple PCs.
  2. Collect apps.
- 3. Select message classes to use
+ 3. Select message classes to use (including partitioned message types)
  4. Enable the settings
  5. For each message class play with the settings
+    - Note: Partition information is displayed read-only in the message settings
- 6. In the SubscrStats window, watch the Lost number
+ 6. In the SubscrStats window, watch the Lost number and **Partition column** to verify isolation